Global existence and convergence near equilibrium for the moving interface problem between Navier-Stokes and the linear

 \begin{remark} To make notations lighter, we use the standard Neumann boundary condition in (\ref{NSe.d}), instead of the symmetric gradient.
 This does not make the problem different, or easier mathematically. \end{remark}

 \begin{remark} Note that we take the viewpoint of setting identical density (to $1$) in the fluid and solid phases, mainly to have more condensed notations later on.
 This restriction does not matter, and the proof presented here carries for the case of different phase densities. \end{remark} Here, (\ref{NSe.a}) and (\ref{NSe.b}) are the incompressible Navier-Stokes equations, written in Eulerian variables in the moving domain $\Omega^f(t)$.
 We assume a Dirichlet boundary condition (\ref{NSe.c}) on the flat top of the domain.
 The condition (\ref{NSe.e}) is stating the continuity of velocity across the interface, whereas (\ref{NSe.d}) states the continuity of normal stress across the moving interface.
-The final two conditions of (\ref{NSe}) are about the initial velocity and position of the fluid phase.
+The final condition of (\ref{NSe}) are about the initial Eulerian velocity in the initial fluid phase.

 The pressure $p$ is a solution to the following Dirichlet and Neumann problem:

 so that given an initial domain $\Omega^f(0)$ and an initial velocity field $u_0$, the initial pressure is obtained as the solution of (\ref{p}) at $t=0$.